OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-shapes.md

 Shapes sit on top of the worksheet.
 Their placement is defined by the `left` and `top` property.
 These act as margins from worksheet's respective edges, with [0, 0] being the upper-left corner.
 These can either be set directly or adjusted from their current position with the `incrementLeft` and `incrementTop` methods.
 How much a shape is rotated from the default position is also established in this manner, with the `rotation` property being the absolute amount and the `incrementRotation` method adjusting the existing rotation.

-A shape's depth relative to other shapes is defining by the `zorderPosition` property.
+A shape's depth relative to other shapes is defined by the `zorderPosition` property.
 This is set using the `setZOrder` method, which takes a [ShapeZOrder](/javascript/api/excel/excel.shapezorder). `setZOrder` adjusts the ordering of the current shape relative to the other shapes.

 Your add-in has a couple options for changing the height and width of shapes.
 Setting the `height` and `width` properties change that dimension without changing the other dimension.
 The `scaleHeight` and `scaleWidth` adjust the shape's respective dimensions relative to either the current or original size (based on the value of the provided [ShapeScaleType](/javascript/api/excel/excel.shapescaletype)).
 An optional [ShapeScaleFrom](/javascript/api/excel/excel.shapescalefrom) parameter specifies from where the shape scales (top-left corner, middle, or bottom-right corner).
 If the `lockAspectRatio` property is **true**, the scale methods maintain the shape's current aspect ratio by also adjusting the other dimension.